-- be granted by an employer to an employee; - have been granted to the employee or to his or her relatives or any other person; - have been granted in respect of the employee's employment with the employer; - have been granted during the year of assessment; and - be a taxable benefit as defined in the Seventh Schedule.
+- be granted by an employer44 to an employee;45 - have been granted as a benefit or advantage or, or by virtue of, employment, or as a reward for services rendered or to be rendered; - have been granted to the employee or to his or her relatives or any other person; - have been granted in respect of the employee's employment with the employer; - have been granted during the year of assessment; and - be a taxable benefit as defined in the Seventh Schedule.

-Once these requirements have been met, the cash equivalent of the taxable benefit as determined under the provisions of the Seventh Schedule must be included in the player's gross income.
+Once these requirements have been met, the cash equivalent of the value of the taxable benefit as determined under the Seventh Schedule must be included in the player's gross income.